Making better lives with Cycling Without Age

 Since the first ride in 2012, Cycling Without Age has spread to 1,643 city chapters, 29,000 volunteer pilots in 40 countries (March 2019).

-Ole Kassow is a change maker and a social entrepreneur who believes in challenging conventional thinking and in inspiring people and organizations to create a better world through focus on purpose, happiness and kindness.
+Ole Kassow, Founder of Cycling Without Age, is a changemaker and a social entrepreneur who believes in challenging conventional thinking and in inspiring people and organizations to create a better world through focus on purpose, happiness and kindness.
 Ole is a keen cyclists, an experimental urban farmer and he lives in Copenhagen, Denmark.
 He received the Danish Community Award 2014 from the Danish Ministry of Employment for his initiative Cycling Without Age, the subject of his September 2014 TED Talk, and in 2017 he was the second Dane to become Ashoka Fellow, the world’s leading NGO for change-making and social entrepreneurship.